top of page

 Taxi drivers will be waiting right outside, offering rides into Tashkent.
 The city is only about 20 km from the border, so by taxi it’s quick and easy.
 It’ll cost roughly $5USD in a taxi.
 Totally worth it!!!

-If you continue by bus, however, the wait can be long.
+If you continue by bus, however, the wait can be loooong.
 Immigration for pedestrians is straightforward, but buses can take up to five hours to clear border procedures.
-The whole scene is hectic—trucks, honking, crowds, families, people carrying way too many bags—and honestly, it’s fascinating to watch.
+The whole scene is hectic - trucks, honking, crowds, money exchangers, families, people carrying way too many bags—and honestly, it’s fascinating to watch.

-If you have kids, luggage, or limited patience, I’d say take the taxi.
+If you have kids, luggage or better things to do that sit at a boarder crossing for many, many hours I’d say take the taxi.

 Bus Times & How to Buy Tickets